 Troubleshooting an Update Message Validation Issue Error

-An Update Message Validation Issue notice may appear on the Update WHMCS page with the following message:
+An Update Message Validation Issue notice may display at Utilities > Update WHMCS with the following message:

-- CA Bundles are out of date so the certificate cannot be validated
+- The CA bundles are out of date and the system cannot validate the certificate.

-4. If the problem persists after performing these steps, WHMCS support can examine your PHP Info for known problamtic PHP settings or if you are subject to a MITM Attack.
+If the problem persists after performing these steps, WHMCS support can examine your PHP information for known problematic PHP settings or check for a MITM attack.